Updated July 6th, 2020

 - Use a plastic drum initially for soaking bricks till the soaking tank is ready.

-- With these soaked bricks make wall layout on floor as shown in architectural drawing.
-Make necessary changes as per client/owner’s decision and finalize the layout.
+- With these soaked bricks make wall layout on the floor as shown in architectural drawing.
+Make necessary changes as per the client’s/owner’s decision and finalize the layout.

-- The size of water tank depends on how many masons will work for a day or how many bricks will be needed for a day.
-Depending on the size of water tank choose a room or toilet to make soaking tank.
+- The size of the water tank depends on how many masons will work for a day or how many bricks will be needed for a day.
+Depending on the size of the water tank choose a room or toilet to make a soaking tank.

-- After making room’s wall, make a wall for door opening of same height.
-But don’t make the masonry bond between wall of door opening and the rest of wall.
-So that you can break the door opening’s wall later.
+- After making the room’s wall, make a wall for door opening of the same height.
+But don’t make the masonry bond between the wall of the door opening and the rest of the wall.
+So that you can break the door opening wall later.

-- Next day make plaster with net cement finishing on inner wall surface of soaking tank.
+- The next day, make plaster with net cement finishing on the inner wall surface of the soaking tank.
 The purpose of net cement finishing is to make the water tank leakage proof.

-- During making wall around water tank put a 2″ diameter pvc pipe at bottom of wall.
-Dirty water after soaking brick will be discharged through this pipe.
+- During making the wall around the water tank put a 2″ diameter PVC pipe at bottom of wall.
+So that, dirty water after soaking brick can be discharged through this pipe.

-- Put the required quantity of bricks for day’s work into water tank previous day and take out from water tank one hour before starting brick work to sweep out the excess water from bricks.
+- Put the required quantity of bricks for day’s work into water tank previous day and take out from the water tank an hour before starting brickwork to sweep out the excess water from bricks.